 - Exploratory: This is open-ended and usually involves detailed, unstructured interviews. - Specific: This is precise and involves structured, formal interviews.
-Conducting specific research is the more expensive than conducting exploratory research.
+Conducting specific

 Secondary research

 Secondary research uses outside information.
 Some common secondary sources are:

 - Public sources: These are usually free and have a lot of good information.
 Examples are government departments, business departments of public libraries etc. - Commercial sources: These offer valuable information but usually require a fee to be paid.
 Examples are research and trade associations, banks and other financial institutions etc. - Educational institutions: These offer a wealth of information.
 Examples are colleges, universities, technical institutes etc.